unixorn/tumult.plugin.zsh/.github/PULL_REQUEST_TEMPLATE.md

 <!--- What types of changes does your submission introduce?
 Put an `x` in all the boxes that apply: -->

-- [ ] Add/update a helper script
+- [ ] Adds/updates a helper script
-- [ ] A link to an external resource like a blog post or video
+- [ ] Adds/updates a link to an external resource like a blog post or video
 - [ ] Text change (fix typos, update formatting)
 - [ ] Test changes